jlegatheaux/RC2020-assignments/assignment-4/README.md

   (node:5 ifc:2) r 3 s 4 <--> (node:9 ifc:0) r 4 s 3
 ```

-Your solution may be confronted with other network and application configurations.
+Your solution may be confronted with other CNSS network configurations.

-# A final note on devising unique identifiers to packets
+# A final note on devising packets unique identifiers

+Devising a method to assign unique identifiers to objects without relying on fully realiable, and with boundless resolution, counters is quite complex.
+In fact, real nodes can crash and their packets sequence numbers may be reused.
+Also, if a node sends packets at reasonable high speed, it can easily exahaust the available sequence numbers range and start reusing them by going from MAXINT to = 0 again and again.

-In IPv4 the header field that plays a similar role is called packet `Identifier` and is represented in 16 bits.
-In IPv6 there is no such field and two different packets sent at different times by the same node to the same destination node and with the same payload would be, under the point of view of the network, identical packets.
+In IPv4 the header field that plays a similar role to a sequence number is called packet `Identifier` and is represented in 16 bits.
+Thus, it is reused after sending around 65000 packets.
+In IPv6 there is no such field and two different packets sent at different times by the same node, to the same destination node, and with the same payload, would be, under the point of view of the network, identical packets.
+In CNSS the sequence number is an `int`, thus, it is only reused after sending more than  million packets.

-It is also interesting to realize that in IPv4, as in the CNSS, the field that may be used to disciminate two different packets is incremented whenever a new packets is sent.
-As so, after sending around 65000 idetical packets, the values of the field will be reused, and one cannot distingush any two packets if a node sends identical packets at full speed.
-Knowing the size of these packets and the bandwith of the used tramnsmition link, you can even try to compute hao long can the node send different packets without reusing
+Thus, without solving these two problems, there is no simple way to build unique identifiers that resits node crashs and integers range exhaustion.
+The better you can expect is that sucessive node crashes, or packets emission with the same sequence numbers differ, in time, enough to make the sequence number reuse harmless.
+For example, by guaranteeing that all old copies desapeared and cannot make harm or introduce confusion.
+The same problem has already been tackled a propos of TCP connections initial sequence numbers.

+By using criptographically secured methods to guarantee that no two different packets can be considered the same, is a problem solved using identifiers with a greater number of bits (256 or more) as well as some form of randomness that solves the problem introduced by the crash and reinitialization of counters.

+Once again, you should note that networks are engineering artifacts that use methods whose cost is adjusted to the risks involved.
+Modern TCP/IP networks do not guarantee that all sent packets get to destination in time, or if they do, it is also not guaranteed that receiving nodes will not receive them dulicated.
+It is the business of higher layers to solve these problems using budgets adequate to the task at end.